Why is the MCAT So Long? A Deep Dive into the Exam's Design and Purpose

 The MCAT's Comprehensive Scope: More Than Just Science

 The MCAT's length isn't arbitrary; it's directly tied to its ambitious scope.
 Unlike many standardized tests focused on a single subject, the MCAT aims to evaluate a broad range of skills and knowledge considered crucial for success in medical school and beyond.
-It doesn't just test scientific knowledge; it assesses critical thinking, problem-solving abilities, analytical reasoning, and data interpretation skills.
+That's why it doesn't just test scientific knowledge; it assesses critical thinking, problem-solving abilities, analytical reasoning, and data interpretation skills.
 This comprehensive approach necessitates a longer testing duration.

 -